morphisjustfun/NASA_CHALLENGE_UTILS/README.md

 - bedsOccupiedPercentage = Percentage of Covid occupied hospital beds until Sunday of this same week.
 - bedsUCIOccupiedPercentage = Percentage of ICU occupied hospital beds until Sunday of this same week.

 To analize the relation between the variables we built heat maps and pairplots in a regional context.
-Even though at the beginning it was planned to take a national approach, the correlations were not significant to make predictions.
-It is shown in the following picture.
+Even though at the beginning it was planned to take a national approach, the correlations did not follow a regular pattern across the different regions.

 ![logframe](Imagenes de HeatMap nacioanl)